apike/allenpike.com/_posts/2024-04-30-sell-or-build-first.markdown

 Selling first is, naturally, the preferred path for salespeople.
 If you are a non-technical founder hoping to raise money to hire a development team, you probably need to first prove that you can sell what you’ll build.

-This is the classic Lean Startup mentality: you hypothesize that you can sell something.
+This is the classic Lean Startup mentality: your hypothesis is that you can sell something.
 What better way to prove this than by selling it?

 Going sales-first can also be appealing for bootstrappers.
 The strategy “Build a great product, then give it away” requires being able to afford giving something valuable away.
 Not everybody has – or wants to raise – the capital necessary to do that.
 If you instead start by selling what you want to build, you can get your first revenue faster.

 Starting with sales is also a natural path for startups that will need to go to market with a sales-led approach anyway.
 If the problem you’re solving is specific to large retailers, but is worth $50 million/yr to each of them, they’re not going to serve themselves from your website – no matter how delightful it is.
 Best to start with sales.

-On top of all this, there’s a reason VCs tend to encourage founders to go full-on enterprise sales mode: [it can be a more predictable, systematic path to success](https://pmf.firstround.com/levels) than a product-led one.
+On top of all this, there’s a reason VCs tend to encourage founders to go full-on enterprise sales mode: [it can be a somewhat lower risk, more systematic path to success](https://pmf.firstround.com/levels) than a product-led one.

 All that said, starting with sales has downsides.
 Enterprise sales are not, typically, driven by surprise and delight.
 Sure, there are many great businesses that started product-first, building a wonderful experience for their customers, that then shifted to sales-led growth as they matured.
 But startups that **start** sales-centric, often, find themselves struggling to build a great user experience.

 Something is lost, it seems, when a product starts its life as a sales negotiation.
 You’ve proven a need, but it can be difficult to build something people love from there.
 Starting with sales tends to lead to building something customers think they want, rather than exploring deeper and potentially more valuable territory.

 Early-stage sales-led teams have a tendency to get thrashed from customer demand to customer demand.
 “Ford says we need to add support for CORBA.
 Oh, and Eli Lilly needs us to add 3D dashboards.”
-Your product startup can end up maintaining a bunch of bespoke stuff for a small number of customers – basically, a consultancy.
+Your product startup can end up maintaining a bunch of custom stuff for a small number of customers – basically, a consultancy.

-All that said, it’s possible for startups to keep healthy boundaries while closing big sales, allowing them to build a single product in a way that’s coherent and thoughtful.
+All that said, it’s possible for startups to keep healthy boundaries while closing big sales, allowing them to build a single product that’s coherent and thoughtful.
 Really successful companies have been built this way.

 At least, in certain markets.